 An American Dream that works for the entire world.

 For too long, we’ve accepted the short-sighted goals of a self-centered, materialist, “me first” culture that has resulted in record high inequality, depression, and environmental destruction.
 The campaign toward greater social and environmental consciousness enabled by American Dream The Movie is unprecedented in the scale of change it seeks to create in our shared world.

 Director Joel McEwen sold nearly everything he owned and took to the road with a camera to talk with real Americans about their lives and what had become of the American dream.
 The film achieves what few films do: It explores a very personal, emotional, and complex problem—in this case, the very entwined relationship between Americans’ identification with success and happiness, and the unsustainable toll it takes on our spirits, our relationships, and our planet.
 And then it shows us how we can break free.

-Within its narrative-documentary storytelling, the film’s style is often irreverent, even as it focuses on catalyzing revolutionary change among those many of us who have become caught up in a consumption-based society.
+Within its narrative-documentary storytelling, American Dream The Movie’s style is often irreverent, even as it focuses on catalyzing revolutionary change among those many of us who have become caught up in a consumption-based society.
 This approach is as much as you would expect from the production team that brought you Fahrenheit 9/11, Sicko, the Oscar-winning Bowling For Columbine, and the Emmy-nominated program The Awful Truth, along with other films opposing corporate culture and consumerism such as The Yes Men Fix The World and Fat, Sick & Nearly Dead.

 The spirit of the film is hopeful, progressive, and irrepressibly fun.
 As I’m sure you’ve experienced, movies are one of the very best mediums to bring people of different backgrounds and beliefs into a shared experience and, yes, change minds, even in our current, often divided, cultural climate.